Supplemental Oxygen in Pulmonary Embolism (SO-PE)

 Inclusion Criteria

-• Adults ≥18 years old - Confirmed Pulmonary Embolism (PE) on computed tomography pulmonary angiography (CTPA) performed <24 hours prior to enrollment - Symptom duration <72 hours - Confirmation of right ventricular dysfunction (RVD) by clinician - Oxygen saturation ≥90% while breathing room air
+- Adults ≥18 years old - Confirmed Pulmonary Embolism (PE) on imaging <24 hours prior to enrollment - New symptom onset and / or worsening symptoms <72 hours - Confirmation of right ventricular dysfunction (RVD) by clinician - Oxygen saturation ≥90% while breathing room air

 Exclusion Criteria

-• Hemodynamic instability - Use of vasopressors or mechanical circulatory support - Planned use of thrombolytics or plan for embolectomy - Oxygen saturation <90% while breathing room air at any time in the Emergency Department (ED) - New onset arrhythmia - History of pulmonary hypertension, chronic obstructive pulmonary disease (COPD), hypoventilation syndrome, or congestive heart failure (CHF) with left ventricular ejection fraction <40% - Known pregnancy - Use of chronic oxygen therapy at baseline - Vasodilator medication used in the past 24 hours - Symptom onset ≥72 hours - Inability to wear a face mask - Technically inadequate baseline echocardiogram - Temperature >39° C - Positive test for Covid-19 or influenza within the previous 10 days
+- Hemodynamic instability - Use of vasopressors or mechanical circulatory support - Planned use of thrombolytics or plan for embolectomy - Oxygen saturation <90% while breathing room air - New onset arrhythmia - History of pulmonary hypertension, severe chronic obstructive pulmonary disease (COPD) requiring home oxygen or chronic steroid use, hypoventilation syndrome requiring continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP), or congestive heart failure (CHF) with LV ejection fraction < 40% or chronic oxygen therapy - Known pregnancy - Vasodilator medication used in the past 24 hours - Symptom onset ≥72 hours - Inability to wear a face mask - Inability to obtain adequate baseline echocardiogram

 Study Design